The region’s favourite street party is back – and it’s bigger than ever.

-The weekend’s festivities will commence on Friday 1 November, with the opening night and Blue Heeler Film Festival Red Carpet Awards, to be followed by the Denman Wine Food & Film Affair on Saturday 2 November 2 from 11 am to 4 pm.
-Full event conditions of entry are available here.
+The weekend’s festivities will commence on Friday 31 October, with the opening night and Blue Heeler Film Festival Red Carpet Awards, to be followed by the Denman Wine Food & Film Affair on Saturday 1 November from 11am to 4pm.

 Transport & Parking